What’s the difference between deposit and excess insurance?

 The reason we require a deposit is to cover any damage to the vehicle, late returns or other problems that can occur during a booking.
-Like every other car rental car company, we take a deposit before your rental can start.
+Like every other car rental company, we take a deposit before your rental starts.
 We do this via an authorisation on the original payment method used to confirm the booking, i.e. the deposit amount is held on your card but not charged.

 When do I get my deposit back?

 The deposit is authorised on the main driver’s credit card or debit card 24h before your rental starts.
 Once the vehicle is picked up, checked over by one of our drivers and no damage is to be found, the deposit is released within 48 hours.
 Please note that depending on your bank it can take between 3 and 10 working days for the deposit amount to appear back in your account.

 Unfortunately not, we need to hold onto the full deposit amount for the duration of the rental.

 Every booking includes insurance and like any insurance product (cars, houses, mobile phones) includes an excess amount that has to be paid when a claim is made.